graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

     });
 ```

-Here is a sample of an auto registering object graph that modifies some of the fields:
+Here is a sample of an auto registering object graph type that modifies some of the fields:

 ```csharp
 class Product